David Turon

 About

-I'm a PhD candidate in philosophy at the University of Massachusetts Amherst.
+I'm a Philosophy Ph.D. candidate at University of Massachusetts Amherst.
 My research is specialized in ethics and metaphysics.
 I have primary research interests in harm, the ethics of self-defense, applied ethics, the metaphysics of causation, and their intersection.

-Outside of my current primary research project, I have research intests in moral semantics, counterfactuals, causation, and applied ethics more generally.
+Outside of my current primary research project, I have research intests in counterfactuals, causation, metaethics, and applied ethics more generally.

 David